2023 – update

 Stretch Therapy is a named modality with Aon as part of their Allied Health Practitioners cover: see HERE.

-If you already have professional indemnity/public liability insurance through Aon and – upon successful completion of the Stretch Therapy Teacher Intensive program – you wish to add Stretch Therapy, contact Aon to request this.
+If you already have professional indemnity/public liability insurance through Aon and – upon successful completion of the Stretch Therapy Teacher Intensive Part A – you wish to add Stretch Therapy, contact Aon to request this.
 Generally, there is no additional charge to add a modality to an existing policy.

 If you do not have insurance presently, you can apply to Aon.